-Scholarships valued at \$7000 per year are available for students entering the Bachelor of Agricultural Economics, Bachelor of Horticultural Science, Bachelor of Land and Water Science, Bachelor of Resource Economics and Bachelor Science in Agriculture.
+Scholarships valued at up to \$8000 per year are available for students entering the Bachelor of Agricultural Economics, Bachelor of Resource Economics and Bachelor of Science in Agriculture.
 The scholarships are valid for the duration of a degree (usually four years).

-To be eligible, you need a minimum UAI of 94 and will be asked to attend an interview.
+To be eligible, you need a minimum UAI of 94 and may be asked to attend an interview.

-A small number of entry scholarships valued at \$3000 for one year only will be awarded to applicants who just miss out on full Faculty scholarships.
+A small number of entry scholarships valued at \$3000 for one year only may be awarded to applicants who just miss out on full faculty scholarships.

-If you apply for the University of Sydney Scholarships and nominate the Faculty of Agriculture, Food and Natural Resources, your application will be considered for a Faculty scholarship.
+If you apply for the University of Sydney Scholarships and nominate the Faculty of Agriculture, Food and Natural Resources, your application will be considered for a faculty scholarship.
 Applications close on the 30 September and forms are available from your careers adviser or the University of Sydney website at www.usyd.edu.au/scholarships.